HUPO-PSI/mzPAF/README.md

 - Official mzPAF homepage: [psidev.info/mzPAF](https://psidev.info/mzPAF)
 - mzPAF documentation: [mzpaf.readthedocs.io](https://mzpaf.readthedocs.io)

-## Specification status

-Updated: 2023-09-01

-The specification has been resubmitted to the PSI Document Process and is undergoing final community review.
-Ratification to formally become a PSI standard is anticipated near the end of 2023.

-Your comments and suggestions are still very much welcome.
-Please submit an issue at the repo to provide your feedback and send an e-mail to the HUPO-PSI editor Sylvie Ricard-Blum (sylvie.ricard-blum@univ-lyon1.fr).

 ## In short

 - mzPAF is a single string of characters, case sensitive, without length limit
-- Multiple possible explanations are separated with a comma
+- Multiple possible explanations are comma-separated
-- Deltas of observed – theoretical *m/z* values are prefixed with a slash (`/`)
+- Deltas of observed – theoretical _m/z_ values are prefixed with a slash (`/`)
-- Confidences can be provided for different annotations prefixed with an asterisk (`*`)
+- Confidence of annotations are prefixed with an asterisk (`*`)

 The basic format of each annotation is: